apsalverda/apsalverda/README.md

 ### Publications

 #### [aps-research-articles](https://github.com/apsalverda/aps-research-articles/tree/main)
-A repository of my journal publications and technical reports.
+A collection of my journal publications and technical reports.

 <!--
 **apsalverda/apsalverda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.